JohnKendrick/PDielec/Sphinx/theory.rst

 PDielec implements a form of Mie theory using the Python library PyMieScatt :cite:`Sumlin2018a`.
 In order to treat systems which are anisotropic, PDielec first of all calculates the Maxwell-Garnett permittivity for the anisotropic sphere embedded with random orientation in the supporting matrix.
 The program then calculates the required permittivity of an isotropic sphere which would give the same Maxwell-Garnett permittivity as the anisotropic system.
 The Mie scattering is then performed on this isotropic sphere.

-An alternative method which looks diagonalises the real permittivity and then uses transforms the complex permittivity into the new basis was found to cause anomolous absorptions at the TO frequencies and so the method is no long used.
+An alternative method which diagonalises the real permittivity and then transforms the complex permittivity into the new basis was found to cause anomolous absorptions at the TO frequencies and so the method is no longer used.
+However, the theory is given here in case it ever has to be revived.

 .. math::
    :label: eq-transform1